Dennois91/ipsc_match_finder/README.md

 Persist to MySql db /done
 Geocode longitude and latitude from location data and add to table. /done Refactor scrape to scrape match details on every match srcaped and add minimum round,fee,days to ipscmatch table for more detaild search options. /done

-Create Airports table and load in geodata for airports.
+Create Airports table and load in geodata for airports./done

 Create REST Api's